-In this post I will take you to the historic Gdansk by the Baltic Sea.
+In this post we will take you to the historic Gdansk by the Baltic Sea.

 We went to Gdansk for a weekend, invited by the Polish Tourist Organisation, and were surprised how great history this thousand year old town has.
 The historic town of Gdansk offers a lot to see and makes a perfect weekend getaway.

 In cooperation with: Polish Tourist Organisation